 Consider value-for-money destinations

-When planning your getaway, look for destinations with a favourable exchange rate.
-For example, your money is likely to go further in Turkey and Hungary, as the British pound has strengthened against their local currencies in recent years.
-On the other hand, your pound won’t go quite as far in places like the United States.
+When planning your getaway, think about looking for destinations with a favourable exchange rate.
+Your money is likely to go further in places where the British pound has strengthened against local currencies in recent years.

-You could also consider staycations.
-There’s so much to discover on UK soil, from quaint seaside towns like Deal and Whitstable to colourful cities such as Manchester and Glasgow.
-However, while staycations allow you to save on flight costs, they’re not necessarily cheaper, so make sure you research your destination beforehand.
+Another options is staycations.
+There’s so much to discover on UK soil, from quaint seaside towns like Deal and Whitstable – to colourful cities such as Manchester and Glasgow.

 Look for ways to keep travel costs down